 At first glance, the scene makes little sense.
 John’s strident call to repentance provokes an overwhelming response.
 People of all shapes and sizes flock to him in the wilderness.
 They are baptized in the Jordan as a sign of repentance and cleansing.

-Why Does Jesus Need Baptism?
+Why Does the Lord Jesus Need Baptism?

 Suddenly, out of the crowd steps John’s cousin Jesus.